iconify/website/README.md

 This repository contains source code for Iconify website, built with Vitepress.

-It is currently work in progress, not deployed yet on main website.

-Preview is available at https://preview.iconify.design/
+Website is live at https://iconify.design/

 ## Build process